MNeubauer/mSulley/README.md

     })
 ```
 * An example request containing one kill cursor message:
-    - This request contains a nested block, so that if this request is extended, future sulley primitives can reference the block by name.
+    - This request contains a lego nested in a block, so that if this request is extended, future sulley primitives can reference the block by name.
 ```python
 s_initialize("kill cursor")
 if s_block_start("kill_cursor_msg"):